Greece Moments Greece Moments

 Foothills of Taygetos

-In the hinterland of Kardamili, around the mighty Taygetos Mountains, there are countless hiking trails, some of which can also be booked guided hikes (e.g. via GetYourGuide*):
+In the hinterland of Kardamili, around the mighty Taygetos Mountains, there are countless hiking trails, some of which are also available as guided hikes (e.g. via GetYourGuide*):

 ➲ To the guided tours*